Exploration-Lab/HLDC/README.md

 Each folder contains the different components of the paper namely collection, cleaning and information extraction, corpus analysis, summarisation models and bail prediction models.
 There are respective README's in each of the component where necessary to run the requisite code.
 ## Dataset
-The dataset and leaderboard can be obtained on [Hugging Face](https://huggingface.co/spaces/Exploration-Lab/IL-TUR-Leaderboard)
+The dataset and leaderboard are available on [Hugging Face](https://huggingface.co/spaces/Exploration-Lab/IL-TUR-Leaderboard)

 Please note the dataset is only to be used for research purposes.